ajayarram/assignment2-arram/AboutMe.md

 ***

-#### List of places that are recommended to visit are shown in table below.
-#### Awesome visuals that every one should experience in their life time
+#### List of places that are recommended to visit are shown in table below.<br> Awesome visuals that every one should experience in their life time

 | **Location Name** | **Time Limit(hrs)** | **Amount($)** |
 | ------------------| --------------------| --------------|